Tímea Sugár

 Tímea Sugár (born 21 October 1977 in Pécs) is a former Hungarian international handball player and afterwards goalkeeping coach of Fehérvár KC.
-She played many years for Ferencváros and Fehérvár KC during her career, which must be ended because of her serious knee injury.
+She played many years for Ferencváros and Fehérvár KC during her career.
 She won EHF cup in 2005.
 After her retirement in 2007, she is working as goalkeeper coach in Hungary.

+In 2006, she suffered a serious knee injury at a tournament in Brazil, and although she returned in 2007, she gave up professional sports on medical advice.